 Luis Alberto Rodriguez - People of the Mud

 With a background in professional dance, Rodriguez’s work pays tribute to the metaphorical weight of centuries of physical labour behind cultivating the landscape and maintaining cultural heritage.
-Images of scarred limbs and hands, from the field and from sport, function as a cartography of these bodies, as culture both shapes and is shaped by the individual.
+Images of scarred limbs and hands, weathered faces and choreographed bodies appear as a cartography of this labour, reflecting how culture both shapes and is shaped by individuals.
 Elsewhere, we see the exaggerated glamour of modern female Irish dancers taken out of the glitzy ballrooms and into the fields, creating a rupture across time and space.

-- Embossed hardcover housed in a silkscreen printed handmade slipcase
+- Section-sewn embossed hardcover housed in a handmade slipcase

 - 978-1-912719-14-3, LJ135